vincealek/Green-Red-Card/README.md

 # Green-Red-Card
-my applicationfor Indonesian Science Project Olympiad
+my Project for Indonesian Science Project Olympiad

+This apps is used for recording student offense/achievement record using android phone.